grami1/dh-core/README.md

 ## Token generation in cognito
 In order to send request to dh-core service, the valid token from cognito is required.
 The flow for getting a token from cognito:
-1. Login in cognito with existing user credentials
+1. Login in cognito with existing user credentials by url
 https://app_name.auth.region.amazoncognito.com/login?response_type=code&client_id=your_client_id&redirect_uri=your_redirect_uri.
 The response will contain an authorization code as a part of redirect uri: `code=AUTHORIZATION_CODE`
 2. Get id token from cognito